strixPanahu/csci1620_lab05/README.md

 > Data stored!

 * NOTE: The assumption in this scenario is that you already had a file named output.csv in your files folder and are choosing to send your data to a new csv file named test.csv because you don’t want to overwrite your output.csv file.

+## Feedback 2/24:

+- [x] 14.)
+Your code is supposed to find input.txt in the files folder e.g., open(‘files/’ + filename, ‘r’)
+  * Complete; see set_working dir(), lines 30-46.
+The files directory is set for all files, both input & output, by changing Python's active directory based on the detected OS.

+- [x] 15.)
+Use a try except block to determine missing input files (not the os module)
+  * Complete; see read_txt(), lines 49-73.
+The script has been converted to throw an exception rather than raise a warning.

+- [x] 16.)
+You should continually ask the user for the input file name until a correct file name is entered
+  * Complete; see read_txt(), lines 60.
+The script returns a recursion of itself upon exception.

+- [x] 17.)
+Your code is supposed to store output.csv in the files folder e.g., open(‘files/’ + filename, ‘w’)
+  * Complete; see set_working dir(), line 30-46.
+The files directory is set for all files, both input & output, by changing Python's active directory based on the detected OS.

+- [x] 18.)
+Strip string input when getting the file name
+  * Complete; see get_output_name(), line 229.
+The user input has been stripped for the output file name variable.

+- [x] 19.)
+Restrip input when getting the new output file name
+  * Complete; see get_output_name(), lines 241.
+The script returns a recursion of itself upon overwrite negation.